Wednesday, November 7, 2007

 In February, after a brief fight, Bowery Bar’s opponents settle with the owners and the bar is allowed to operate without a special zoning permit, thereby opening up the area for future development.

-In the same year, Bushnell meets Beverly Hills 90210/Melrose Place TV producer Darren Star for the first time at -- you guessed it -- the Bowery Bar.
+In the same year, Bushnell meets Beverly Hills 90210/Melrose Place TV producer Darren Star for the first time at-- the Bowery Bar.
 He will later approach her with the idea to turn "Sex and the City" into a television show.

 Avalon Bowery gigantic condo/apt complex